c-toolbox/C-Play/docs/docs/system-integration/ndi-output.md

 ## Receiving C-Play's NDI output

 Any application with an NDI receiver can discover and receive the sources, as long as it is on the same network as the C-Play master.
-The sender names to look for are `C-Play` (main video) and `C-Play Layer <id> - <title>` (layers).
+The sender names to look for are `C-Play` (the player output — main video, or the 3D view when a 3D master view mode is active) and `C-Play Layer <id> - <title>` (layers).

 ### Example: OBS Studio